 "The safety of children's products, especially something as fundamental as a crib, is of the utmost importance to our government," said Minister Aglukkaq.
-"Our crib requirements are already among the strictest in the world, but in the past few years we have worked with industry to voluntarily recall several models of drop-side cribs.
-We believe that an outright ban on the traditional style of drop-side cribs may be required in order to better protect our children."
+"Our crib requirements are already among the strictest in the world, but in the past few years, we have worked with the industry to recall several models of drop-side cribs voluntarily.
+We believe an outright ban on the traditional style of drop-side cribs may be required to protect our children better."

-In addition to this proposed prohibition, the proposal calls for an allowance for the uppermost portion of the crib side to fold, pivot or move with respect to the frame in order to provide easier access to the occupant.
+In addition to this proposed prohibition, the proposal calls for an allowance for the uppermost portion of the crib side to fold, pivot, or move concerning the frame to provide easier access to the occupant.

-If it becomes law, the proposed prohibition would apply to traditional retailers, second-hand stores, flea markets and garage sales, as well as products sold on Web-based retail establishments, such as EBay, Craigslist and Kijiji.
+If it becomes law, the proposed prohibition will apply to traditional retailers, second-hand stores, flea markets, and garage sales, as well as products sold on Web-based retail establishments, such as eBay, Craigslist, and Kijiji.

-The Government is also asking for feedback on a number of other potential amendments to the Cribs and Cradles Regulations, including changes to performance requirements and test methods for crib accessories such as change tables.
+The Government is also asking for feedback on several other potential amendments to the Cribs and Cradles Regulations, including changes to performance requirements and test methods for crib accessories such as change tables.
 For complete details on proposed amendments, please see the consultation document posted on the Health Canada website.
 Interested parties are invited to submit comments by December 15, 2010.

-There are a number of steps that parents and caregivers can take to help make sure their crib is safe:
+There are several steps that parents and caregivers can take to help make sure their crib is safe:

-Consult the Consumer Product Recalls Database to verify if their model of crib has been recalled and, if so, what further action is recommended.
+- Consult the Consumer Product Recalls Database to verify if their model of the crib has been recalled and, if so, what further action is recommended.

-Cribs should not be used if any parts are loose or missing or if there are any signs of damage.
+- Cribs should not be used if any parts are loose or missing or there are any signs of damage.

 For more information on safe sleeping practices for infants, visit Health Canada's Consumer Information - Safe Sleep Practices for Infants.